Campbell's Operative Orthopaedics, Volume 1 |

 Common terms and phrases

-abductor amputation applied approach artery aspect attached avoid base Begin Bone Joint Surg branch capsule carpal carpi cause Clin close complete contracture deep defect deformity dislocation dissection distal divide dorsal excision expose exposure extend extensor extremity fascia femoral finger flap flexed flexion flexor flexor pollicis longus forearm fracture function graft greater Hand Surg head iliac incision indicated infection injuries insertion interphalangeal joint knee lateral ligament limb longus medial metacarpal metacarpophalangeal joint middle motion muscle necessary nerve North operation origin Orthop osteomyelitis palmaris longus patient phalanx Plast pollicis position posterior procedure proximal radial Reconstr reconstruction reflect removed repair resection retract scar severe side skin incision splint stump surface surgeon surgery surgical suture TECHNIQUE tendon third thumb tibial tion tissue tourniquet transfer transverse treatment ulnar usually vascular vein vessels volar weeks wire wound wrist
+abductor amputation applied approach artery aspect attached avoid base Begin Bone Joint Surg branch capsule carpal carpi cause Clin close complete contracture deep deformity described dislocation dissection distal divide dorsal excision expose exposure extend extensor extremity fascia femoral finger flap flexed flexion flexor pollicis longus forearm fracture function graft greater Hand Surg head iliac incision indicated infection injuries insertion interphalangeal joint knee lateral ligament limb medial metacarpal metacarpophalangeal joint middle motion muscle necessary nerve North operation origin Orthop osteomyelitis palmar palmaris longus patient phalanx Plast position posterior procedure proximal radial Reconstr reconstruction reflect removed repair resection retract scar severe side skin incision splint stump surface surgeon surgery surgical suture TECHNIQUE tendon third thumb tibial tion tissue tourniquet transfer transverse treatment ulnar usually vascular vein vessels volar weeks wire wound wrist